14 Pro Tips: Learn Diplomatic English for Business and Advance Your Career

 9. English speakers love compliments.

 Go on, find something sincerely positive that you can say, even if you are about to disagree or say something negative.
-Use a compliment before your criticise.
+Use a compliment before your criticize.
 For example:

 • That was a very clear description, but…